-The BINOM.DIST function is categorized under Statistical functions and will calculate the binomial distribution probability for the number of successes from a specified number of trials.
-This binomial distribution Excel guide will show you have to use the function step by step.
+The BINOM.DIST function is categorized under Excel Statistical functions.
+It calculates the binomial distribution probability for the number of successes from a specified number of trials.
+This binomial distribution Excel guide will show you how to use the function, step by step.

 The binomial distribution is a statistical measure that is frequently used to indicate the probability of a specific number of successes occurring from a specific number of independent trials.
 The two forms used are: